kinojms/obsidian-notes/STCLOUD/IV. Cloud Economics and Billing.md

 - **Hard Benefits:**
 	- reduced spending
 	- reductions in hardware and software purchases (capex)
-	- reductions in oepx, backup, and disaster recovery
+	- reductions in opex, backup, and disaster recovery
 	- reduction in operations personnel
 	- not more of reducing cost, but rather where you're putting you money (redirecting money to other places)
 	- you don't necessarily reduce spending but instead you: